medullan/jenkins-docker-vagrant-ansible/README.md

 ## Known Issues

-####Issue 1:
+#### Issue 1

 > The github-oauth@0.19 plugin doesnt play well with the shared-workspace plugin.
 > At version 0.19, the github-oauth plugin checks each job for a git url and if this url is null then an exception is thrown.
 This happens when the ${SHAREDSPACE_SCM_URL} is used.
 This variable is null until a job is executed, hence the github-oauth plugin will throw a fit.

+>***Resolution***

-Just avoid using that variable and everything will be ok.
+>Just avoid using that variable and everything will be ok.

+#### Issue 2
+> With `VirtualBox v4.3.14`, when doing `vagrant up`, an error (or similar error) sometimes occurs saying:

+> ***Exception:***

+> The guest machine entered an invalid state while waiting for it
+> to boot.
+Valid states are 'starting, running'.
+The machine is in the
+> 'poweroff' state.
+Please verify everything is configured
+> properly and try again.

+> If the provider you're using has a GUI that comes with it,
+> it is often helpful to open that and watch the machine, since the
+> GUI often has more helpful error messages than Vagrant can retrieve.
+> For example, if you're using VirtualBox, run `vagrant up` while the
+> VirtualBox GUI is open.

+> ***Resolution***:

+> To resolve the issue, downgrading to version `VirtualBox v4.3.12` worked

 ## Development